sinai-techs/frontend-coding-challenge/README.md

 At SINAI, we are all about taking a numerical approach to carbon management.
 As part of that effort, we have to compute the carbon footprint of everyday activities.
 While we focus on business processes, you can apply similar methodologies to personal activities.

-Build a personal carbon footprint calculator application, providing interfaces for at least two of the following categories:
+Your task is to build a personal carbon footprint calculator application, providing interfaces for at least two of the following categories:
 - Food
 - Mobile Transportation
 - Electricity